transportenergy/database/doc/usage.rst

 Usage
 *****

-The following instructions are not language-specific.
-Both the Python and R tools will operate on data stored in the following way; see the language-specific sections below for more details.

 1. Install the Python package, or clone the repository and install the code in both languages.

 2. Create 1 or more separate directory to contain the input and output files.